arpa2/libarpa2service/doc/design/a2idacl-intro.md

 ### Generalization

-Any A2ID Selector, including the remote selector can be generalized.
-Generalization is the process of removing segments from the localpart and labels from the domain, one part at a time and in a certain order.
-At first the localpart is generalized, and once all segments have been removed, each label of the domain is removed.
-The end result of is the most general selector "**@.**".
-The exact details of this process can be found in [A2ID Selector].
+In order to check if a remote ID matches a remote selector of an ACL rule (not to be confused with an ACL segment), the remote ID is generalized until a match is found.
+Generalization is the process of removing segments from the localpart and labels from the domain.
+At first the localpart is generalized.
+Each generalization step yields in a new localpart that has one segment removed.
+The new resulting remote ID is then compared with the remote selector of the ACL rule.
+If there is a match, this process stops and the ACL rule is taken into consideration.
+If the generalized remote ID does not match and there are still segments in the localpart or labels in the domain, the remote ID is generalized further.
+If there is no match at each generalization step, and all no segments and labels have been removed (resulting in the most general selector *@.*) this process ends and the ACL rule does not match this remote ID.
+If there are more ACL rules, this process starts all over with the remote selector of the next rule.
+Further details of this process can be found in [A2ID Selector].

-In order to check if a remote ID matches a remote selector of an ACL rule (not to be confused with an ACL segment), the remote ID is generalized until a match is found or until the remote ID can not be further generalized.

 ### Examples